Georgia State Route 104: Route description

 Immediately after entering the county, SR 104 intersects the western terminus of SR 104 Connector (SR 104 Conn.), which takes the Washington Road name.
 The mainline route turns left onto Pleasant Home Road, briefly re-enters Columbia County, and immediately turns right onto Riverwatch Parkway.
 Less than 500 ft after that turn, it re-enters Richmond County.
-Approximately 0.5 mi later, it intersects SR 28 (Furys Ferry Road).
-The roadway travels to the northeast and curves back to the southeast, to an interchange with Interstate 20 (I-20; Carl Sanders Highway).
-SR 104 curves to a more east-southeasterly direction.
+Approximately 0.5 mi later, the roadway widens to six lanes temporarily as it meets SR 28 (Furys Ferry Road) before narrowing back to four lanes.
+Then it curves northeast to widen back to six lanes temporarily as it meets Stevens Creek Road before narrowing back again to four lanes.
+It curves southeast and crosses the railroad tracks linking to the Quarry.
+After the rail crossing, the roadway widens back to six lanes before meeting the western terminus of Riverwest Drive.
+SR 104 later meets eastern terminus of Claussen Road and an interchange with Interstate 20 (I-20; Carl Sanders Highway) west to Atlanta.
+SR 104 curves more east, crossing below I-20 before meeting an interchange with I-20 east to Columbia.
+SR 104 later meets the western terminus of Cabela Drive and the northern terminus of Alexander Drive before curving southeast to meet the western terminus of Topgolf Way.
+SR 104 narrows back to four lanes and becomes a freeway.
+The speed limit increases from 45 to 55 MPH.
 After curving around the eastern side of Eisenhower Park, the highway begins paralleling the Savannah River, before it crosses over the Augusta Canal on the William "Billy" L. Powell Jr. Bridge.
 The highway has an interchange that leads to downtown Augusta and the Medical District.
-About 1500 ft later is another crossing of the canal, this time on an unnamed bridge.
-Just after this crossing, at an intersection with 15th Street, Riverwatch Parkway ends; eastbound traffic uses Jones Street, while westbound traffic uses Reynolds Street.
+After passing this interchange, the speed limit drops to 45 MPH.
+And about 1500 ft later is another crossing of the canal, this time on an unnamed bridge.
+Just after this crossing, the freeway section ends at an intersection with 15th Street, Riverwatch Parkway ends; eastbound traffic uses Jones Street, while westbound traffic uses Reynolds Street.
 Three blocks later, SR 104 meets its eastern terminus, an intersection with US 25 Business/SR 4 (13th Street).
 Here, both Jones Street and Reynolds Street continues as a two-way street.